Rcharitra1/temporary-ez/docs/School/Planning/Routes.md

 ## What is Routes?

 :::info
-These are the routes assigned by a school to the bus operator.
+These are the routes assigned by a school to the school.
 Users can view the school name, route number, description and a Route type (if it is a Morning or Afternoon route).
 It also shows the start date of the route, if the route is using a GPS device and if it is active or inactive.
 :::

 ![img alt](/img/planning-routes.png)

-### View more details about a route
+## View more details about a route

 1. Click the three dots at the end of the route list.
 Click "Edit".